-Operation in the 3-5 micron region, using the long-wavelength filters offered within CONICA, is straightforward.
-This was commissioned using the L27 camera which adequately samples the fringes, and has optical components optimized for this region.
+Operation in the 3-5 μ m region, using the long-wavelength filters offered within CONICA, is straightforward.
+This was commissioned using the L27 camera, which adequately samples the fringes, and has optical components optimized for this region.
 For the shorter wavelength operation, only the S13 was used - again to ensure adequate sampling of the fringes.

-We have found that special strategies such as chopping to remove sky fluctuations are generally not essential for long-wavelength aperture masking.
+Special strategies such as chopping to remove sky fluctuations are generally not essential for longwavelength aperture masking.
 One reason is that the masks themselves dramatically cut down the sky background (and stellar target) by a factor ranging from 84 to 96% depending on the mask.
-Furthermore, thermal anisotropies in the sky tend to be smooth and slowly varying, with little fine-grained structure on scales of tens of milli-arcsec where the interference fringes from the masking are formed.
+Furthermore, thermal anisotropies in the sky tend to be smooth and slowly varying, with little finegrained structure on scales of tens of milli-arcsec where the interference fringes from the masking are formed.